A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Results

-On the other hand, the benefits of tree-based methods are evident in the case of the Les Mureaux pilot site (Figure \ref{fig:dwell_rouen}).
-In Les Mureaux, we can notice the automated nature of the service with two main dwell times of 0 and 25 seconds for skipping and stopping, respectively.
+On the other hand, the benefits of tree-based methods are evident in the case of Les Mureaux (Figure \ref{fig:dwell_rouen}), where the shuttles are only deployed for employees on a private company site and thus shows the second lowest number of served passengers.
+Here, we can notice the automated nature of the service with two main dwell times of 0 and 25 seconds for skipping and stopping, respectively.
 The data from this site suggests a default dwell time of 25 seconds that extends only when necessary.
 As prior research has shown \cite{Grinsztajn}, neural networks are biased towards overly smooth solutions.
 In contrast, decision trees, learning piece-wise constant functions, avoid this pitfall.
-This characteristic is evident in Figure \ref{fig:dwell_rouen}, where we can observe the superiority of the Random Forest when fitting to a non-smooth target function. \\
+This characteristic is evident in Figure \ref{fig:dwell_rouen}, where we can observe the superiority of the Random Forest when fitting to a non-smooth target function.

-Therefore, we can conclude that the relative advantage of using a GNN depends on the specific characteristics of the shuttle service.
-In cases with high data availability and a frequently-used service with a long route, the GNN seems superior.
+Therefore, we conclude that the relative advantage of using a GNN depends on the specific characteristics of the shuttle service.
+In cases with high data availability, the frequently-used service with a long route, and deployment in suburban, residential areas, the GNN seems superior.
 Yet, the random forest remains relevant in detecting the skipped stops.
-However, in scenarios where the dwell time is largely automated and does not significantly vary with passenger density, the prediction challenge simplifies to a classification task: Is the shuttle stopping or not?
-Here, the tree-based methods show a clear advantage.
+However, in scenarios where the dwell times are largely automated, do not significantly vary with passenger density, or service types with lower passenger counts (e.g., employee-only shuttles), the prediction challenge simplifies to a classification task: is the shuttle stopping or not?
+In these conditions, the tree-based methods show a clear advantage.